sabat-12067/AI-Engineer-Headquarters/README.md

 I will recommend video sessions and use text content as go-to notes.

-You can be in one of the following categories :-
+You can be in one of the following categories:-
 - either you are working on a leadership position
 - or you are working as a professional
 - or you are a student